 Grab Handles: Large, stable and easy-to-grab handles are a huge help in allowing your passenger to get in and out of the car as independently as possible.

-Cargo Space: Many people with limited mobility use walkers or wheelchairs.
+Cargo Space: Many people with limited mobility are wheelchair users or use walkers.
 You — the kind soul who has volunteered to drive them — will have to heft those devices in and out of your car, so you need a cargo space large enough to hold them.
-Wheelchairs are often quite heavy, so a crossover's low and flat load floor makes this process easier.
+Wheelchairs are often quite heavy, so a crossover SUV or minivan’s low and flat load floor makes this process easier.

-If you have personal experience transporting someone with limited mobility, share your tips and advice in the comments section below to help others in your shoes — or tires.
+If you have personal experience transporting someone with reduced mobility or requires the use of a wheelchair, share your tips and advice in the comments section below to help others in your shoes — or tires.